anghol/Lection-Angular-Material/README.md

 Homework 2: create a simple authorization: secure pages must be available to only authorized users.

+Homework 3: stylize books-module using Material Design requirements and add grid with columns.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.4.

 ## Development server